 As such, it is imperative that all participants, even if under the direction or umbrella of an organization, be voluntarily engaging in this program.
 Ideally, they are individuals who hold tolerance and equality as a value, and they must also be willing to face and challenge any biased beliefs that they encounter in the process; this type of commitment and self-driven motivation is critical to the program’s efficacy.

-Below is a link to the prototype and accompanying report of my final project; to obtain the password, or if you would like to discuss the program further, please reach out using my contact form.
+Below is a link to the new website of Siobahn Hotaling’s final project and prototype; if you would like to discuss the program further, please reach out using the contact form on this site or the IBTP site.